dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 Here we see clearly that the best solution is given by C 1 2/m 1, with a high likelihood.
 For macromolecules, their chirality means that mirror symmetry is not allowed (the 'm' in C 1 2/m 1), therefore the determined symmetry relevant for MX at this point is C2.
-For some laue groups, there are multiple space groups possible due additional translational symmetries (e.g P 2, P 2\ :sub:`1` for laue group P2/m), which requires an additional analysis of systematic absences.
+For some Laue groups, there are multiple space groups possible due additional translational symmetries (e.g P 2, P 2\ :sub:`1` for Laue group P2/m), which requires an additional analysis of systematic absences.
 However this is not the case for C 1 2/m 1, therefore the final result of the analysis is the space group C2, in agreement with the result from :samp:`dials.refine_bravais_settings`.